-ERCs in Sacramento County are listed in Table 3.7 on the line Wood Stove/Fireplace Change Out Incentive Program Credits.
+County is listed in Table 3.7 on the Wood Stove/Fireplace Change Out Incentive Program Credits line.

 The methodology used to calculate the ERCs is based on the Sac Metro Air District's Residential Wood Combustion (RWC) Changeout Emissions Reduction Calculation (Sac Metro Air District, 2015).
 The methodology used average wood usage rates from the 2005 RWC emission inventory methodology for cordwood fireplaces, inserts, stoves and pellet stoves.
 This method will be the same method used to bank the emissions reductions resulting from the changeout program.